Vitamin B12 benefits and dosage

-Everything you need to know about vitamin B12 benefits (and why you don't want to be deficient!)
+Everything you need to know about vitamin B12 benefits (and why you don't want to be lacking in it!)

 Here's the thing about Vitamin B12: it's an essential vitamin that the body needs, but on its own it can't produce.
-Luckily, certain foods and supplements can help you get the vitamin B12 benefits and avoid the symptoms of deficiency.
+Luckily, certain foods and supplements can help you get the vitamin B12 benefits.

 Vitamin B12 benefits

 Vitamin B12 is a water-soluble vitamin needed for:

 Low levels can result in irreversible neurological damage.

 It's part of the vitamin B complex, and you can read more about each of the other B vitamins here: